mwdemos/Data-Analysis-Portfolio/Video Game Wishlist/README.md

 Before this project, I kept a list of games I wanted but didn't own, or owned but didn't finish playing.
 I kept it in the notes app on my phone.
 After some time, the list got long and disorganized.
 If I'm in the mood for a platformer, I want to be able to reorder my list by genre.
 If I'm curious how many Mario games I own and haven't finished playing, I want to be able to sort my list by franchise.
 If I'm trying to justify buying a new console like a PlayStation 5, maybe I want to see how many of my wishlist games are PS5 exclusives.
 The notes app didn't cut it.
 SQL did though!
 Of course, it didn't hurt that I wanted extra SQL practice anyways.
 So, I created the table below.

 ## Creating and Editing the "games" Table
-Having the title be unique is handy for stopping me when I accidentally try to add a game  twice.
+Forcing game titles to be unique is handy for stopping me when I accidentally try to add a game twice.

     CREATE TABLE games (
     title TEXT UNIQUE,